 Norwegian contributions to UNHCR

 Norway is one of UNHCR’s most important strategic partners and a generous donor.
-In 2021, Norway was UNHCR’s fifth biggest government donor, and third biggest donor per capita.
-74 per cent of Norway’s 2021 contribution to UNHCR was unearmarked.
+In 2022, Norway was UNHCR’s sixth biggest government donor with more than USD 118 million, and second biggest donor per capita.
+61 per cent of Norway’s 2022 contribution to UNHCR was unearmarked.

 Facts about Norway as a donor:

-- Norway is a supporter of education for displaced children and refugees.
+- Norway is a strong supporter of education for displaced children and refugees.

 - At the Global Refugee Forum, Norway pledged USD 850,000 to UNHCR’s resettlement efforts.

-- Norway also supports the Nansen Refugee Award and contributes annually with a monetary prize to the Nansen Refugee Award winner.
+- Norway also supports UNHCR’s Nansen Refugee Award and contributes annually with a monetary prize to the Nansen Refugee Award winner.

-For more information and updates on Norwegian, and Nordic and Baltic funding, follow us on Twitter.
+For more information and updates on Norwegian funding, follow us on Twitter.

 Read more about the impact of Norway’s contributions